nogibjj/IDS-Week2_MiniProject_us26/README.md

 ## CI/CD Automation files

   1. requirements.txt - Contains all the required python packages
-  2. Makfefile - Using make to automate different parts of developing a Python project, like + running tests, cleaning builds, and installing dependencies Integrating it into my routine, so can                                 save time and avoid errors.
+  2. Makfefile - Using make to automate different parts of developing a Python project, like ***running tests, cleaning builds, and installing dependencies***.
+Integrating it into my routine, so can                                 save time and avoid errors.
   3. .github/workflows - This directory in a Python project (or any GitHub repository) is used for creating and storing GitHub Actions workflows.
 GitHub Actions is a continuous integration and continuous delivery                           (CI/CD) platform provided by GitHub.
 The workflow is triggered on pushes to the main branch.
 It sets up a ***Python environment, installs project dependencies, Install packages, linitng,                            runs tests and then format.***